 Give the person choices.
 Rather than tell them what you want them to do, offer choices, or raise the issue and ask for their feedback before you have to hold a strong boundary.
 It may be they can find a way to solve the problem without you having to issue a hard boundary and a rejection.
 It may be a solution can be found without anyone having to directly talk about, and admit, the problem.

+Long-term and entrenched patterns require more thought to manage and end.
 It can become tricky to manage aggressive reactions in longer term relationships.
 Their behaviors can be so atrocious that it can be hard to hold back criticism and rejection, and a rejecting statement can slip out of your mouth when you lose focus.
 If you do slip and make a rejecting act, the other person’s violence is not your fault, they are always responsible for their actions.
 You may be able to reduce the sting of the rejection by apologizing for not being sensitive enough to what they are very sensitive to, without taking responsibility for their bad actions.

+Ultimately, give love and compassion.
 Above all else, keep a focus on love and compassion.

-Rejection Begets Aggression (the RBA rule), requires us to think about rejection and aggression in new ways.
+Rejection Begets Aggression (the RBA rule) requires us to think about rejection and aggression in new ways.
 It takes practice and everyone should expect to fail at times, sometimes spectacularly.

 The first definition of rejection above comes from a meta study of rejection and aggression by social science researchers Leary, Twenge and Quinlivan.
 Their definition comes from looking at many forms of rejection, including partner homicide and assault.
 Interpersonal rejection as a determinant of anger and aggression.
 Personality and social psychology review, 10(2), 111-132 (2006).